 This weather station is a 1-wire weather station.
 It consists of a numerous devices, mostly daisy-chained.

-The Stevenson screen is in a backyard, mounted 3m up to get good airflow.
+The Stevenson screen is in the rear of the property next to a open park, mounted 3m up to get good airflow.
 This is not 100% ideal, but gives a good indication of local temperature conditions.

 The layout is as follows, barometer, and indoor temperature.
 This barometer is based on a design by Tim Bitson.
 It reads pressure from 948-1083 hPa.
 It's resolution is approximately 0.34 hPa:

 Measures temperatures from -55C to +125C

 9-bit thermometer resolution and the Honeywell HIH-4000 series humidity sensor.

 Mounted inside a Stevenson screen that was found in an old junk shop advertised as an "Unusual cupboard"!

 Anemometer with 3 cup rotor masures wind speeds of 3 to 125+ MPH.
 Rugged Delrin body with bronze and Rulon bushings.
 Sapphire bearing to minimize wear.

 Wind vane uses Hall effects.
 Wind direction resolution higher than one degree.
 Zero dead band - many potentiometer wind vanes have a dead spot of several degrees -this device has no dead band at all.
 Near-zero friction - since the magnet is not in contact with the Hall sensor, there is no friction from the sensor.
 Virtually infinite life - unlike potentiometers that wear out, the magnetic Hall sensor is non-contacting and should theoretically last forever.

 Mounted on a 4m high mast atop the roof making it close to the BoM 10m standard.